PolarWandering/PaleoSampling/book/intro.md

 :width: 250
 ```

-This notebook compares two sampling strategies to compute the distribution of the errors associated with paleopole estimation through simulation given different parameters such as: number of samples per site, outlier rate, and within-site precision.
-It enables the user to generate comparisons such as in Figure 3 of Sapienza et al. 2023 with their own parameter choices.
+Compare the distribution of paleopole estimation errors for two sampling strategies through simulation.
+The user can vary parameters (e.g. # of samples per site, outlier rate, and within-site precision) to make their own version of Sapienza et al. 2023 Figure 3.
 :::

 ::::